Could a stealth juror derail Trump’s trial?

 Mr Duffy tells The Independent that a possible stealth juror would not be “volunteering information, or honestly answering because they want to be on the jury” to either convict or prevent a conviction.

-The prosecution is looking to remove any Trump supporters, and the defence is trying to get rid of anyone who may be left-leaning, which will be difficult considering that President Joe Biden got 84.5 per cent of the vote in Manhattan in 2020.
+The prosecution was looking to remove any Trump supporters, and the defence tried to get rid of anyone who may be left-leaning, which was difficult considering that President Joe Biden got 84.5 per cent of the vote in Manhattan in 2020.

 “The parties do background research on jurors.
 So, generally, that means looking at people’s social media, and you can also look at any publicly available information, it’s fair game,” Mr Duffy says.
 “And, frankly, everybody involved in any sort of legal proceeding does it with jurors these days, because if you don’t, you’re putting yourself in a huge competitive disadvantage.
 So they will know who’s Democrat, who’s Republican, if people have made really strong statements on social media.”

-Apart from social media posts, attorneys on both sides also look at criminal convictions and publicly available information on political donations.
+Apart from social media posts, attorneys on both sides of a case also look at criminal convictions and publicly available information on political donations.

 “The faster the jury selection process works the harder it is to do that comprehensively,” Mr Duffy says.
 “I’ve had jury selection take 30 minutes in federal court from start to finish – we basically knew nothing about the people … You could never do that in a case like this.”